Rathimaan/codsoft/project-management/README.md

 ## Learning Outcome

-Through this project, I learned how to design web pages, structure content, and create a user-friendly interface.
+While building this project, I learned how to structure applications, manage tasks logically, and improve my problem-solving skills.